 "Being offered a chance to contribute what I could to this needed evolution in media was the easiest decision I’ve made," said Watts.
 "Empowering others, equipping them with tools to speak truth to and for their communities is a benefit that cannot be quantified."

-The Community Contributors program was funded by a grant from Facebook.
-In addition to paying the participants, trainer, and mentors for each session, contributors are paid for their first published story and provided laptops that they will keep to continue their reporting work post-training.
+The Community Correspondents program was funded by a grant from Facebook.
+In addition to paying the participants, trainer, and mentors for each session, correspondents are paid for their first published story and provided laptops that they will keep to continue their reporting work post-training.

-High Ground recently received a second grant to launch another Community Contributors training program in 2020 in North Memphis.
+High Ground recently received a second grant to launch another Community Correspondents program in 2020 in North Memphis.
 North Memphis residents interested in applying should email [email protected]

-After completing their first published stories, contributors can continue working as freelance reporters for High Ground and pitch to other publications if they choose.
+After completing their first published stories, correspondents can continue working as freelance reporters for High Ground and pitch to other publications if they choose.

-"No matter your view — whether this is the end-times for the industry as we know it or a genesis for something better — community voices, resident and solutions-focused reporting are finally being recognized as crucial to the changing tides ahead in mass media," said Watts.
+"No matter your view—whether this is the end-times for the industry as we know it or a genesis for something better—community voices [and] resident- and solutions-focused reporting are finally being recognized as crucial to the changing tides ahead in mass media," said Watts.